jupyterhub/mybinder.org-deploy/docs/source/analytics/cloud-costs.rst

 Cloud Costs Data
 ================

-In an effort to be more transparent about how we use our funds, we publish the amount of money spent each day in cloud compute costs for running mybinder.org.
+In an effort to be transparent about how we use our funds, we publish the amount of money spent each day in cloud compute costs for running mybinder.org.